What Is Seitan and How To Use It

 What is seitan?
 If you are new to the vegan world, you may have this question and more importantly, how do you use seitan?
 Your answers are here!
 Learn the pros and cons of this clean vegan protein.

 Just like some of you, I’m still pretty new to the whole vegan lifestyle.
 About the only thing I know for sure is that I’m never going back to my old way of eating.
 What I don’t know yet is a lot!

 I was at Whole Foods 365 the other day and found a box of Seitan.
 I had heard the name before but to be honest, it just didn’t look appealing.
 I kept wondering, what is Seitan?

 One thing I want to be sure of is with this new way of eating is that I try everything at least once so that I know for sure what I do and don’t like.

+This is what it looks like vacuum sealed in its package.
 Not the most appetizing looking stuff, but when you pull it out of the packaging and separate it, you get something that looks more like chunks of chicken.

 Made from: Wheat Gluten

 What’s it for: It’s a high protein meat replacement

 Seitan has been around for centuries.
 It goes way back in Asian cultures and comes in many flavors.
 It is similar to tofu, in that it takes on the flavors of whatever it is cooked with.

 Seitan is created by washing wheat flour dough with water until all the starch granules have been removed.
 As a result, an elastic, taffy-like mass of sticky insoluble gluten is all that remains.
 This mass is cut into pieces and cooked before being eaten. (source)